GenesisFR/HowToBecomeGoodAtShooters/README.md

 - BTSU gloves and Sweet Dreams/Scorpio are usually good choices
 - Survivalist is recommended for the multiplicative outgoing healing, the crossbow and the fire grenade as a form of CC
 - use the crossbow on tanks/warhounds and fire grenades on spawn closets
-- preferred skills are reinforcer chem launcher and restorer hive
+- preferred skills are Reinforcer Chem Launcher and Restorer Hive
 - stick with your group, monitor their health, avoid dying and manage your cooldowns by picking up your hive when not in use
 - if a red/purple mob gets close or you see an opportunity to kill one, melee with Sweet Dreams or use Scorpio to make it easier for your teammates to focus them
-- refresh skill cooldowns between engagements (or after one or more teammates used a reviver hive)
+- refresh skill cooldowns between engagements (or after one or more teammates used a Reviver Hive)
-- the restorer hive will heal deployed skills after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important
+- the Restorer Hive will heal deployed skills after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important
-- useful to do preemptive heals with the chem launcher, especially for crusader shield users (their shield is their main source of survivability)
+- useful to do preemptive heals with the Reinforcer Chem Launcher, especially for Crusader/Striker Shield users (their shield is their main source of survivability)
 - there's often no need to expose yourself to enemies to deploy your hive or heal your teammates
-- 900k chem heals are often overkill as most of the playerbase is sitting around 700k armor
+- 900k Reinforcer Chem Launcher heals are often overkill as most of the playerbase is sitting around 700k armor
 - reference: https://www.reddit.com/r/thedivision/comments/ko4ds5/please_try_a_healing_build/ghqvfx1

 ### Playing rifler
 - main attributes: weapon damage and critical hit chance/damage
 - effective against all types of mobs thanks to critical hits
-- pairs well with the crusader shield, especially when using a scope
+- pairs well with the Crusader/Firewall Shield, especially when using a scope
 - should go for weak points and headshots to maximize damage and/or knock enemies back

 ### Playing offensive skill builds